Designated a person who was from a farm called Alserd, of uncertain meaning.

 From the name of the town of Baard

-in the Netherlands, possibly derived from a given name which was a variant of BERT
+in the Netherlands, possibly derived from a given name that was a variant of Bert

 From the name of a town in the Netherlands, possibly from Baard

 Indicated a person coming from the town of Beers in the Netherlands.

 Indicated a person coming from the small town of Beers in Frisia.

 in Dutch, originally describing a person who wore a beard.